u-boot/u-boot/tools/buildman/buildman.rst

 am335x_evm_usbspl which were not enabled in commit 43.
 There is also a summary for 'arm' showing all the changes detected for that architecture.
-In this case there is only one board with changes, so 'arm' output is the same as 'am335x_evm_usbspl'/
+In this case there is only one board with changes, so 'arm' output is the same as 'am335x_evm_usbspl'.

 The -K option uses the u-boot.cfg, spl/u-boot-spl.cfg and tpl/u-boot-tpl.cfg
 files which are produced by a build.
 If all you want is to check the configuration you can in fact avoid doing a full build, using --config-only.
-This tells buildman to configuration U-Boot and create the .cfg files, but not actually build the source.
+This tells buildman to configure U-Boot and create the .cfg files, but not actually build the source.
 This is 5-10 times faster than doing a full build.

-By default buildman considers the follow two configuration methods equivalent::
+By default buildman considers the following two configuration methods equivalent::

    #define CONFIG_SOME_OPTION